jpb06/nx-front-poc/docs/translations.md

 # ⚡ Multi languages support

-We will use [next-i18next](https://github.com/isaachinman/next-i18next) for this task.
-The library is built on top of [react-i18next](https://react.i18next.com) which is the most used tool for internationalization in the react ecosystem.
+We will use [next-i18next](https://github.com/isaachinman/next-i18next) to handle localization within our apps.
+The library is built on top of [react-i18next](https://react.i18next.com) which is the most used tool for internationalization in react ecosystem.

 Let's see together how it rolls!